foxdonut/meiosis/docs/lessons/optimizing-services.md

 these are combined into a single update
 1. the About page asychronously loads its data.

-@flems code/optimizing-services/buffered-combined-updates.js,app.html,public/css/spectre.css react,react-dom,flyd,patchinko 700 60
+@flems code/optimizing-services/buffered-combined-updates.js,app.html,public/css/spectre.css react,react-dom,flyd,mergerino 700 60

 We can do one better: combine the initial state change with the service updates into a single state change, and not call services again after they have emitted their updates.